El Paso Property Tax Appeals Save $84+ Million Per Year

 Estimated Total Property Tax Informal Savings

 Tax savings for commercial properties also have high stakes.
 While it might not mean keeping a house, tax savings can keep a business afloat or create more opportunities to grow cash flow.
 This is especially true for small businesses that operate on tight margins.
-Informal appeals are becoming more effective for El Paso businesses, as they are seeing more results from these types of appeals than traditional ARB hearings.
-Commercial properties saved a record $17.45 million in 2023.
+Informal appeals are becoming more effective for El Paso businesses, as commercial properties saved a record $20.74 million in 2024.
+Until the sudden spike in formal reductions, businesses in the county had actually seen more savings at this level.

 Tax Savings, Formal ARB HearingsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.